-The next cycle of PIRLS takes place in 2021, following a field trial in spring 2020.
-Due to the disruptions to schooling caused by the COVID-19 pandemic, the PIRLS testing in Ireland and a number of other countries will take place in autumn 2021 rather than spring 2021, with pupils who are at the start of Fifth class.
+The most recent cycle of PIRLS took place in 2021, following a field trial in spring 2020.
+Due to the disruptions to schooling caused by the COVID-19 pandemic, the PIRLS testing in Ireland and a number of other countries was postponed until autumn 2021 rather than spring 2021, and involved pupils who were at the start of Fifth class.

 A major purpose of PIRLS is to provide background information that can be used to improve teaching and learning.
 For example, the study collects detailed information about curriculum and curriculum implementation, instructional practices, and school resources.
 The assessment is based on comprehensive frameworks developed collaboratively with the participating countries.
 The frameworks specify in some detail the knowledge, skills, and understandings to be assessed.

 The results of PIRLS 2021 were published on 16 May 2023 and the national report for Ireland can be downloaded here.